EZStaking/baobab/scripts/README.md

 # The query will then be available

 # you will be able to query the price from the CLI like so:
-junod q oracle exchange-rate atom --node http://localhost:26657
+baobabd q oracle exchange-rate atom --node http://localhost:26657

 # exchange_rates:
 # - amount: "11.832224166167193107"